andyb2/FitnessTracker/README.md

 * [License](#license)

 # Installation
-Use the heroku link
+Use the heroku link [App Link](https://fitnesstracker10.herokuapp.com/)

 # Usage
-Use the heroku link
+Use the heroku link Use the heroku link [App Link](https://fitnesstracker10.herokuapp.com/)

 The homepage will ask you to continue workout or add a new workout.
 The user will select add a new workout.